databricks/koalas/docs/source/user_guide/faq.rst

 What's the project's status?
 ----------------------------

-This project is currently in beta and is rapidly evolving.
-We plan to do bi-weekly releases at this stage.
+Koalas 1.0.0 was released, and it is much more stable now.
-You should expect the following differences:
+You might still face the following differences:

- - some functions may be missing.
+ - Most of pandas-equivalent APIs are implemented but still some may be missing.
    Please create a GitHub issue if your favorite function is not yet supported.
-We also document all the functions that are not yet supported in the `missing directory <https://github.com/databricks/koalas/tree/master/databricks/koalas/missing>`_.
+   We also document all APIs that are not yet supported in the `missing directory <https://github.com/databricks/koalas/tree/master/databricks/koalas/missing>`_.

- - some behavior may be different, in particular in the treatment of nulls: Pandas uses Not a Number (NaN) special constants to indicate missing values, while Spark has a special flag on each value to indicate missing values.
+ - Some behaviors may be different, in particular in the treatment of nulls: Pandas uses Not a Number (NaN) special constants to indicate missing values, while Spark has a special flag on each value to indicate missing values.
 We would love to hear from you if you come across any discrepancies

- - because Spark is lazy in nature, some operations like creating new columns only get performed when Spark needs to print or write the dataframe.
+ - Because Spark is lazy in nature, some operations like creating new columns only get performed when Spark needs to print or write the dataframe.

 Is it Koalas or koalas?